v1.6.0 — Multi-LLM consensus code review

 Single-model review

 One LLM returns findings.
 Some are real.
 Some are hallucinations.
 You can't tell which is which — so you either trust everything (waste time on false positives) or ignore everything (miss real bugs).
-Single-model reviews can hallucinate or miss issues.

 Multi-provider consensus